 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.

-LAPs have factory installed X.509 certificates, signed by a private key, that are burned into the device at the time of manufacture.
-LAPs use this certificate to authenticate with the WLC at the join process.
-For more information, refer to Securing the LWAPP Control Plane of the document Deploying Cisco 440X Series Wireless LAN Controllers.
-This method describes another way to authenticate LAPs.
-With WLC Version 5.1, you can configure the 802.1x authentication between a Cisco Aironet access point and a Cisco switch.
-The access point acts as the 802.1x supplicant and is authenticated by the switch against a RADIUS Server (ACS) that uses EAP-FAST with anonymous PAC provisioning.
-Once it is configured for 802.1x authentication, the switch does not allow any traffic other than 802.1x traffic to pass through the port until the device connected to the port authenticates successfully.
-An access point can be authenticated either before it joins a WLC or after it has joined a WLC, in which case you configure 802.1x on the switch after the LAP joins the WLC.
+In this setup the access point (AP) acts as the 802.1x supplicant and is authenticated by the switch against the ISE that uses EAP-FAST with anonymous Protected Access Credentials (PAC) provisioning.
+Once the port is configured for 802.1x authentication, the switch does not allow any traffic other than 802.1x traffic to pass through the port until the device connected to the port authenticates successfully.
+An AP can be authenticated either before it joins a WLC or after it has joined a WLC, in which case you configure 802.1x on the switch after the LAP joins the WLC.

 In this section, you are presented with the information to configure the features described in this document.

 IP address of the ISE server is 10.48.39.161

 IP address of the WLC is 10.48.39.142

 Configure the LAP